Pentesting is not just for enterprise: Why SMBs are the real targets

 The Dark Web: A Growing Threat to Small Businesses

-Cybercriminals on the dark web sell stolen credentials and sensitive information.
-This includes passwords, credit card numbers, and more.
-They often target SMBs due to perceived weaker defenses.
+Cybercriminals on the dark web sell stolen credentials and sensitive information, including passwords, credit card numbers, and proprietary data.
+They often target SMBs because of their weaker defenses.

-Here are a few ways the dark web threatens SMBs:
+Key ways the dark web threatens SMBs include:

 • Sale of customer data and company information